 The University encourages and supports open, vigorous, and challenging debate across the full spectrum of human issues as they present themselves to the university community.
+The speech, as derived from the First Amendment of the Constitution of the United States of to indicate that they are not speaking for the university.
+They may identify their university affiliation so long as no university sponsorship or endorsement is stated or implied.

-The University protects free speech through Policy No. 01.00.16 all bargaining unit faculty members have the protections derived from that policy.
+University protects free speech through Policy No. 01.00.16 all bargaining unit faculty